drhaber/blog.github.io/_posts/2025-11-11-rejoining-insta.md

 "The idea of talking to a wall as being preferable to silence is funny.
 Especially because back in the beginning of Facebook that's what we did.
 We talked to each other's walls.
 What happened to that?
 That skeuomorphic analogy?
 It was so elegant, quirky, and fun?!
 Timeline just feels drab and soulless.
 Has social media always felt soulless to me?
 I don't think so.
 I really quite enjoyed when I did use it.
 Especially as an early adopter in 2009.
 Do I miss having social media...?" (handwritten, Sep.
 6th, '24)

 I managed to find a job briefly through the month of August before securing the one I am at now.
 As I progressed into this new position and adapted to the schedule it required of me the disconnect from my peers and community grew in an unprecedented way.
 My free time was suddenly scarce and the time I had for the laborious form of manual communication was falling through.
-The challenges of sustaining the level of connections I wanted were taking a back seat as my spoons began to be allocated towards my career.
+Allocating my spoons towards my career, the challenges of sustaining the level of connections I wanted were taking a back seat.
 My wavering ability to sustain these efforts began to grow into a plasmodium network touching familiar nodes of that high school social anxiety as this distance between connections began to fluctuate.

 Reflecting on how I was feeling I started to list out what I wanted my online presence to look like.
 I reignited the blog I briefly hosted in February and started flagging poems, journal entries, tutorials, discord posts, and other multimedia excerpts I've shared with the world.

 I started the process of remediation with the intent of populating this new corner, or as it is in 3D space an octant, with media.
-I came to realize during this endeavor that cross posting Instagram posts would be something I would enjoy doing.
+I came to realize during this endeavor that  posting to Instagram again would be something I would enjoy doing.
 That realization was all it really took, I think, to make the decision to reboot my Instagram.

-Thankfully because of how I shuttered my old Insta my username was free again to be reclaimed.